'48 by James Herbert

 - Purchase it here

-- Published December 2004 (Cemetery Dance Publications hardcover signed and numbered edition)
+- Published December 2004 (Cemetery Dance Publications hardcover signed, numbered and limited to 750 copies edition)

 - Finished reading it on August 22, 2007